What is telemedicine?

 Have your dermatologist examine a skin, hair, or nail problem.

 Be prescribed medication for your skin condition if necessary.
-You can find pharmacies and drug prices in your area using this tool.

-Receive dermatologic care when it is convenient to you.
+Receive dermatologic care when it is convenient for you.
 Through telemedicine, some patients can communicate back and forth with their dermatologist electronically, so you do not always need to be available to meet at the same time.

 See a board-certified dermatologist even when you can’t leave your home, or if you live in a remote area.

 While telemedicine can’t always replace an in-person visit with your dermatologist, it can help in times when you can’t get to their office.

 Telemedicine works best for visible skin, hair, and nail conditions, including:

 Depending on your condition, your dermatologist may want to see you in person instead of through telemedicine.
 For example, your dermatologist may require you to come into the office rather than meet by telemedicine if you have a suspicious spot or mole on your skin that needs to be examined.

 To find out if telemedicine may be the right choice for your dermatology appointment, talk with your board-certified dermatologist.

 Do you have an upcoming telemedicine appointment with an online clinic?